alexgdmx/OCP-manual-sts/README.md

 ```

-The command above will create a file or files with an OpenShift secret to being applied in the namespace.
-The identity provider is the value in the pre installation tasks, or you can get in the amazon console IAM -> Identity providers.
+The command above will create a file or files with an OpenShift secret being applied in the namespace.
+The identity provider is the value in the pre-installation tasks, or you can get in the amazon console IAM -> Identity providers.

 outputs/manual-sts-manual-sts-credentials.yaml.